Nithya-sri-R/Waitlist-application/README.md

    - This will launch the backend server at `http://localhost:8000`.

 6. **API Routes**:
-   - Here are the API routes available in the backend:
+   - Here are the API routes available in the backend u can check it using postman:

      - **Register a User**:
        - Method: POST